 The rebirth of the love for the school environment was given a stronger impetus when, as faith would have it, her granddaughter, Sonia’s medical challenges did not allow her to be properly integrated into the normal school system, despite her determination to do so.

 This situation gave vent to Comfort’s initial dream of establishing a school within the national system, which could fully cater for the first cycle educational needs of her granddaughter.
-Acting upon the encouragement and support of her husband, the late Mr. Alphonse Adjavon, the daughter Catherine and friends, she penned the plan for an adequately equipped school for children.
+Acting upon the encouragement and support of her husband, the late Mr. Alphonse Adjavon, the late daughter Catherine and friends, she penned the plan for an adequately equipped school for children.

-At that time, Mr and Mrs Adjavon had sent one of their daughters to the British School of Lome (BSL), an international school in Togo, and were inspired by the progress they saw in her, from the exposure to the International General Certificate of Secondary Education (IGCSE) and the International Baccalaureate (IB) Diploma Programmes.
+At that time, Mr and Mrs Adjavon had sent one of their daughters to the British School of Lome (BSL), an international school in Togo, and were inspired by the progress they saw in her, from the exposure to the International General Certificate of Secondary Education (IGCSE) and the International Baccalaureate (IB) Diploma Programme.
 It goes without saying that, the couple’s relationship with BSL had a great impact on the TIS dream directing the focus to rather establish an international school of repute.

-After further consultations and counsel from experts in academia, such as Professor James Tooley of Newcastle University and Dr. Mrs. Margaret Nkrumah (The then Principal of SOSHGIC) the couple was convinced that the IGCSE and IB Diploma Programmes would support their vision of producing world class citizens who could hold their own, wherever they found themselves.
-This thus culminated in the birth of the Tema International School (TIS).
+After further consultations and counsel from experts in academia, such as Professor James Tooley of Newcastle University and Dr. Mrs. Margaret Nkrumah (the then-Principal of SOSHGIC) the couple was convinced that the IGCSE and IB Diploma Programmes would support their vision of producing world-class citizens who could hold their own, wherever they found themselves.
+This culminated in the birth of the Tema International School (TIS).
 It was at this time that Mr Adjavon gave an astronomic boost to the infrastructure, pushing the school’s boundaries and erecting gigantic structures bearing the true semblance of an international school.

-On the 3rd of October, 2003, Tema International School was officially opened; the dream has finally been realized!
+On the 3 October, 2003, Tema International School was officially opened; the dream had finally been realized!

 Acquisition of Land and Construction of Structures

 Characteristic of every dream, Mr. and Mrs. Adjavon had their fair share of challenges.
 One huge issue was the hurdle of land acquisition which took the founders four years to surmount.